How to Apply

 - Indications of community support: Letters, references, or details of consultation to show community support for the project.
 Indications of community support will only be accepted from stakeholder organizations or community leaders in their professional capacity (i.e. chamber of commerce, mayor, or community development organization).

 - Confirmation of funding from other funding sources listed in the project budget.

 - Approved financial plan developed and approved by the community/organization.

 - Quotes you have obtained from vendors or contractors to support your project budget.

 - Other materials such as business plans or feasibility studies that support your project.

 Please do not provide any personal identifiers or third-party personal information (i.e. talk about others) in applications or supporting documents.

 All documentation will be submitted through the online application form.
 Applicants will not be able to submit if mandatory documents are not uploaded.

-Your complete application package must be received by midnight PDT on Friday, December 15, 2017.
-Applicants will not be able to submit applications through the online application system past the identified deadline.
+Your complete application package must be received by midnight PDT on July 31, 2018.
+Applicants will not be able to submit applications through the online application system past the deadline.